 The Qantas Club is a membership program operated by Qantas.
-Members of the Qantas Club enjoy access to a wide network of domestic and international lounges and are entitled to a variety of membership benefits, from access to premium service desks and priority waitlisting to discounted rates on meeting room hire.
-In Australia, members may access Qantas Club lounges, offering refreshments, WiFi, shower facilities, business facilities and more, as well as Qantas Regional Lounges located in select regional airports.
+Members of the Qantas Club enjoy access to a wide network of domestic and international lounges and are entitled to a variety of membership benefits, from access to premium service desks, additional checked baggage allowances and priority waitlisting to discounted rates on meeting room hire.

 All new members are required to pay a one-off joining fee of $399 or 70,000 Qantas points.
 One-, two- and four-year memberships are available, with fees determined by the member's country of residency.
 A one-year membership for Australian residents typically costs $540 or 78,000 points, while two years is $980 or 155,000 points, and four years comes in at $1,850 or 285,000 points.
 For each dollar spent when joining or renewing their membership by credit card or cash, Qantas Club members earn three Qantas Points.
 Becoming a member of the Qantas Club also makes joining the Qantas Frequent Flyer program easy, with a complimentary membership offered on sign up.

-Qantas' domestic in-flight entertainment offering includes a variety of movies, TV shows, news and more.
+Qantas' in-flight entertainment offering includes a variety of movies, TV shows, news and more.
 The selection of entertainment - covering latest-release films, classic episodes of TV favourites, and limited episodes of other series - is updated monthly.
-Entertainment can also be accessed on a passenger's own device (when travelling on domestic aircraft) using the Qantas Entertainment app.
-Make sure to download the app onto your device before leaving for the airport.
-The Qantas Entertainment app streaming service is only available when passengers are on-board the aircraft, and cannot be used when that aircraft has seat-back screens.

 Qantas' B737 Economy Class cabins are fitted with modern interiors and provide passengers with generous legroom.
 A combination of cabin mood lighting, soft seat recline and leather headrests ensure a comfortable journey.
 Passengers flying on A330-200 aircraft enjoy a standard seat pitch and ergonomic cushioning, while leather headrests, PC power and USB port access are also standard inclusions.
 A blanket and a cotton pillow are available to all economy class passengers.
 Economy Class passengers also enjoy complimentary food and beverages.